What is DFARS Cybersecurity Requirement?

 - Develop and exercise an Incident Response Plan

-In ensuing weeks of this class, we’ll explore more in depth each of these four things your organization must do:
+In our online DFARS online workshop, we’ll explore more in depth each of these four things your organization must do:

 For now, it’s important for you to understand the DFARS exists, that DoD contractors must abide by it, and that it calls out a set of safeguards that contractors must build into their system.
 Those safeguards are listed in the 800-171 document from NIST.